Dog communication: Eyes

-Eyes can be very informative when it comes to communicating with other dogs or humans.
 When dogs want to threaten a perceived adversary, they will stare.
 In contrast, dogs will avoid eye contact if trying to decrease tension.
 They can communicate emotional states by having "soft" eyes or "hard" eyes.
 Soft eyes are used when a dog feels relaxed and not threatened.
 Hard eyes are used when feeling tension and unease about a potentially threatening situation.
 The eyes are slightly closed, the brow area is wrinkled, and their teeth may be showing.
 A dog should not be approached when they are communicating this way and should be removed from the high tension situation, if possible.